Booking.com: best prices

-Garachico is a very pretty town on the northern coast of Tenerife in a particularly unspoilt part of the island of Tenerife.
+Garachico is a very pretty town on the northern coast of Tenerife in a particularly unspoilt part of the island.
 The town sits nestled at the bottom of tree clad hills and is one of the most popular destinations for a day trip on Tenerife.

-Several sea-water swimming pools have been created in the volcanic rock - these are the safest places to swim as the sea here is rather dangerous for swimming.
+Several lovely sea-water swimming pools have been created in the volcanic rock - these are the safest places to swim as the sea here is rather dangerous for swimming.

 In Garachico town streets are often cobbled and narrow and there are lots of delightful buildings.
 The main square, La Libertad is very pretty with its lovely churches and attractive old monastery.

 Indeed Garachico has had a terrible history with bubonic plague, volcanic erruptions, swarms of locusts, fires and floods.
 However strolling around the calm and pretty streets today you would never guess at its difficult past.
 Indeed as it was bypassed as one of the main towns following the eruption this has led to its original character surviving the intervening years better than most.
 The harbour too which was destroyed by the larva flow is now very attractive with its lava rock edges and natural rock pools.

 In August Garachico holds its festival of San Roque when locals don traditional dress and travel in carts pulled by oxen.
 It is a nice, colourful occasion and a very nice time to visit.